mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 - How long to store the resumption PSK for past epochs of a group.

 - The degree of tolerance that's allowed for out-of-order message delivery:
-  - How long to keep unused nonce and key pairs for a sender.
+  - How long to keep unused nonce and key pairs for a sender
   - A maximum number of unused key pairs to keep.
   - A maximum number of steps that clients will move a secret tree ratchet forward in response to a single message before rejecting it.
-  - Whether to buffer messages that aren't yet able to be understood due to other messages not arriving first, and, if so, how many and for how long -- for example, Commit messages that arrive before a proposal they reference or application messages that arrive before the Commit starting an epoch.
+  - Whether to buffer messages that aren't able to be understood yet due to other messages not arriving first, and if so, how many and for how long.
+For example, Commit messages that arrive before a proposal they reference, or application messages that arrive before the Commit starting an epoch.

 If implementations differ in these parameters, they will interoperate to some